|

 with him.

-had a window and a sign, like a shop, but the window was so grimy
+No, it was not a house.
+It had a window and a sign, like a shop,

-and the sign of the Pestle and Mortar so faded she had not noticed
+but the window was so grimy, and the sign of the Pestle and Mortar

 Poor little bird, she thought.
+Then, slowly, she walked

-Then, slowly, she walked to the shop door, opened it, and stepped
+to the shop door, opened it, and stepped inside.

-inside.
 The first thing she noticed was the smellnot unpleasant,

-exactly, but earthy, spicy, sharp and overpowering.
-The second
+exactly, but earthy, spicy, sharp and overpowering; the second

 thing she noticed was the shopkeeper.

-He was standing behind the counter, watching her, suspiciouslytall
+He was standing behind the countertall and thin, with hair

-and thin, with hair and eyes the colour of waterHe is
+and eyes the colour of waterwatching her, suspiciously.

-time that day whether she was doing the right thing.
+hundredth time that day whether she was doing the right thing.

 "Can I help you?" the apothecary asked.
 His voice was

-warm, rich and seductive and completely at odds with his colourless
+warm, rich and seductive, and completely at odds with his colourless

 eyes.